 Giving additional supports for mental wellness might involve implementing flexible health plans that cover counseling and other therapies, or providing extra training for managers to help them learn skills to support employees who are struggling.

-The pandemic has been tough for retail staff, with many forced to work long hours in a high-risk, demanding environment, and it’s no surprise that a lot of people in the workforce have found it difficult to cope.
-Showing that you understand this and are doing everything you can to help can go a long way to increasing morale and satisfaction in your team.
+The pandemic was tough on retail staff, with many forced to work long hours in a high-risk, demanding environment, and it’s no surprise that a lot of people in the workforce have found it difficult to cope.
+Showing that you understand this and are doing everything you can to help can go a long way to increasing morale and satisfaction in your team, and motivating your employees.

 While all of these other initiatives can help, employee recognition can be one of the simplest and most powerful employee engagement tools for retailers.

 For a start, a recognition program can be one of the best ways to improve morale in your team.
-Working in retail can be very demanding, and making sure that your employees feel valued and rewarded for their efforts can be vital to keeping them motivated and engaged.
+This industry can be very demanding, and making sure that people feel valued and rewarded for their efforts can be vital to maintaining employee motivation in the retail sector.

 Recognition can also be used strategically to foster connection and collaboration among your staff.
 By rewarding employees for tackling problems together, you’ll encourage them to do it more.
 This can even extend to collaborations across departments, locations, and functions.